 - 8.1.
-We use QCA English scales to measure English language competence for EAL Individuals linked to the National Curriculum.
+We use the [QCA English scales] to measure English language competence for EAL Individuals linked to the National Curriculum.
 These have only recently been published.
 We carry out ongoing recording of attainment and progress in line with agreed school procedures. - 8.2.
 The statutory assessment arrangements of the National Curriculum allow us to make special arrangements for Individuals who are learning English as an additional language. - 8.3.
-In the mathematics tasks and tests at Key Stage 1 we help Individuals by translating English words or phrases that appear in the assessment materials, or non-English words or phrases that the Individuals use in their responses. - 8.4.
-For the science and written mathematics test at Key Stage 2, we provide verbal or written translations of words or phrases in the test papers which we think are likely to prove difficult for Individuals for whom English is an additional language.
-For the mental arithmetic test at Key Stage 2 we provide a verbal translation of the test to Individuals who have limited English. - 8.5.
-The language support teacher offers support to Individuals during the Key Stage 1 and Key Stage 2 assessment period. - 8.6.
 Students who have been resident in Britain for less than two years at the time of sitting formal public examinations (e.g. GCSE, A-level) may qualify for extra time.
 The SENCo will submit the necessary documentation to the relevant examining bodies in this instance.